Qualification for the job role as Business Intelligence Analyst

 Chapter 1: Introduction to Power BI

-In the first chapter, you will learn why data-driven decisions are important and what the workflow of data analyses looks like.
-You will learn about the most important basic functions of Microsoft Power BI – including data, model, and report views as well as the filter functions.
-You will load multiple data sets in the Data View to create a data model and your first report.
+In the first chapter you will learn why data-driven decisions are important and how the workflow of Data Analytics looks like.
+You learn the most important Basic functions of Microsoft Power BI including data, model, and report views, as well as the filter functions.
+You load multiple records in the Data view to create a Data model and your first Report to create.

-In the second chapter, you will learn about data visualization best practices and how to modify and format visualizations using hands-on exercises.
+In the second chapter you will learn by means of practical exercises the Data visualization best practices and how you can change and format visualizations.
 Power BI offers numerous visualizations that you can use in reports and dashboards.
-You will learn how to avoid typical mistakes and get guidelines on how to format graphics in an understandable way.
-You will then learn how to use the Power Query Editor with Power BI Desktop to process data and link disparate data sources.
+You'll learn how to avoid typical mistakes and get guidelines on how to format graphics in an understandable way.
+After that, you'll learn how to use the Power Query Editor with the help of Power BI Desktop for the Data processing and linking different data sources.

 Chapter 3: Dashboards and Data Storytelling

-In the final project, you will apply your previous learning and go through the entire process of data analysis – from importing and cleansing data to analysis and data storytelling.
-You will deepen your newly-acquired BI skills by analyzing air traffic tardiness at a major hub using real data sets.
-You will use SQL and MS Power BI together and investigate and visualize flight delays at the Los Angeles International Airport, preparing a results’ presentation.
+At Final project you will apply your previous learning contents and go through the entire process of data analysis - From ingesting and cleansing data, to analysis and data storytelling.
+You'll deepen your newly acquired BI skills by learning the Air traffic unpunctuality at a major hub using real data sets.
+You use SQL and MS Power BI together and investigate and visualize Flight delays at Los Angeles International Airportwhich you prepare a presentation of the results.